-- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions).
+(1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions).
+Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements.

-Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (11) Agricultural uses and activities that meet the definition of "Agriculture, Ongoing" in Chapter 22.130 and "Coastal Permit Not Required: Exempt Development" in Section 22.68.050.A.12. shall be processed consistent with those sections
+(9) Use Permit approval may be required for aboveground telecommunications facilities per Section 22.32.165.